Guide to the Human Relations Area Files (HRAF)

 The Human Relations Area Files (HRAF) are a specially organized collection of thousands of full-text sources on almost 400 cultures worldwide.
 HRAF can be useful for anyone looking for background information or specific data on a particular ethnic group, culture, or country, as well as by those investigating subjects like architecture, kinship, political structure, or settlement patterns on a comparative cross-cultural basis.
 By using these files, you will be able to find information on a great many topics in any of the cultures included.

-The microfiche version of HRAF is located in the Social Sciences, Health, and Education Library (SSHEL).
+The microfiche version of HRAF is available from the History, Philosophy, and Newspaper Library (HPNL).
 An online version, eHRAF World Cultures and eHRAF Archaelogy, is also available to Illinois affiliates.
 HRAF was originally produced on paper, then on microfiche, and then on CD-ROM.
 Beginning in 1995, all new installments are available only via eHRAF World Cultures.
 Many older installments, however, are available only in print or microfiche, not online.
-For a list of which cultures are covered in what format, see HRAF: Microfiche vs. Online Cultures.
+For a list of which cultures are covered in what format, see Microfiche vs. Online eHRAF.
 (Note: Roe (2002) notes that a small number of sources in the print version were not reproduced in microfiche due to copyright issues.
 Thus, the print version contains unique material.)

-For further guidance in using HRAF and eHRAF, you may want to explore HRAF User Supper, Services & Guides. eHRAF search examples and methodology, practical guide, webinars and basic guide to cross-cultural research are included.
+For further guidance in using HRAF and eHRAF, you may want to explore HRAF Help & Support. eHRAF search examples and methodology, practical guide, webinars and basic guide to cross-cultural research are included.
 Also, be sure to look at SSHEL’s eHRAF Guide.

 Index to the Human Relations Area Files

 The Index to the Human Relations Area Files (on microfiche) may be used to find whether there is information in the files on a given OCM topic for a particular cultural group.
-The 1988 cumulative edition of the index is on microfiche and can be obtained from in SSHEL.
+The 1988 cumulative edition of the index is on microfiche and can be obtained from the Main Stacks.

 An equivalent is available in eHRAF World Cultures.
 Once in eHRAF, click on “Browse SUBJECTS” near the top of the page.
 Search or browse for the subject of your interest.
 Then, click on “Related Documents” under the subject.
 This will display a list of documents with information about that subject.
 You can sort the list by author, title, or culture by using the filters beside the column headers.